vfarcic/devops26/manuscript/17-progressive-delivery.md

 Press *ctrl+c* to cancel the watcher once you confirm that the newly started build is finished.

-Now we're ready with the preparations for `Canary` deployments and we can finally take a closer look at the process itself as well as the benefits it brings.
+Now we're ready with the preparations for `Canary` deployments, and we can finally take a closer look at the process itself as well as the benefits it brings.

 ## Using Canary Strategy With Flager, Istio, And Prometheus

-Before we start exploring `Canary` deployments, lets take a quick look at what we have so far to confirm that the first release using the new definition worked.
+Before we start exploring `Canary` deployments, let's take a quick look at what we have so far to confirm that the first release using the new definition worked.

 Is our application accessible through the Istio gateway?